srnd/CodeDay-Sponsorship-Manual/employees.md

 Alternatively, you can send us an Excel sheet listing: first name, last name, email, and judge or mentor.
 Please email the sheet to volunteer@codeday.org

 We recommend you start recruiting volunteers six weeks before CodeDay.
-In most cities, our hard cut-off for volunteers is the Wednesday prior to CodeDay.
+For the best experience, employees should sign up at least two weeks prior to CodeDay, however our hard cut-off for volunteers is the Wednesday prior to CodeDay.

 Feel free to copy the text below to help recruit volunteers.